arpitjain799/azfs/README.md

 azfs can

 * list files is blob,
+* check if file exists,
 * read csv as pd.DataFrame,
 * read json as dict,
 * and raise lots of exceptions !
+(Thank you for your cooperation)

 ## install